oracle-livelabs/developer/orcl-blockchain-platform/4-labs-obp-application/obp-apex-application.md

-# How to Build User Interface using Oracle APEX and Integrate with Oracle Blockchain Platform
+# How to Build User Interface using Oracle APEX Integrating with Oracle Blockchain Platform

 ## Introduction